December 03, 2012

 Uptake for fixed rate loans increased for the fourth consecutive month in the majority of states, by an average of 3.39 percentage points, but dropped in QLD by 6.76 percentage points.

-Local Mortgage Choice mortgage broker, Melissa Jackson said, “Our data shows that more than one in every five new borrowers is not phased by the possibility of further variable rate cuts as early as this week, having locked in to a fixed rate loan with repayment certainty for the next year or more.”
+Mortgage Choice Greensborough franchise owner, Hannah Fox said, “Our data shows that more than one in every five new borrowers is not phased by the possibility of further variable rate cuts as early as this week, having locked in to a fixed rate loan with repayment certainty for the next year or more.”

 “With fixed rates at their lowest level since 2009, there are bargains on offer to both new and existing borrowers.
 Lenders continue to tweak their fixed rate loan pricing based on their desire for business while factoring in their funding costs and the level of demand from borrowers.